Few things in nutrition and public health are as controversial as cholesterol and heart disease risk, as well as how the two are affected by diet.

 This blood clot can clog the coronary artery and block the flow of blood, either partially or completely, which deprives the heart of oxygen.

 Unless the clot is dissolved or removed very quickly (such as via emergency surgery), a part of the heart muscle will die, never to recover completely.
 This is what is called a heart attack, and if severe enough, can cause death.

-This disease is actually the world's most common cause of death, and has been so for the past century (1).
-For this reason, the importance of understanding how to prevent it can not be overstated.
+This disease is actually the world's most common cause of death, and has been so for the past century (

 A key step in the heart disease process is a sterol (mainly cholesterol) finding its way inside the arterial wall, then being eaten by a cell called a macrophage.